fgarcia/ts-tools/packages/webpack-loader/README.md

 ## Known limitations

-- Using loaders before this loader is not supported, as it reads sources directly from the file system.
 - The following `compilerOptions` are not supported:
   - `allowJs` and `checkJs` (might work, but untested).
   - `composite` projects.